MathewTWilliams/News-Category-Classifiers/README.md

 ```
 5. Download the data set: https://www.kaggle.com/rmisra/news-category-dataset

-6. Make and folder Named 'Data' that sits in the same location as the Scripts folder from the repository.
+6. Make an folder Named 'Data' that sits in the same location as the Scripts folder from the repository.

-7. Move the downloaded dataset (keeping the same name) into the newly made 'Data Folder'
+7. Move the downloaded dataset (keeping the same name) into the newly made 'Data' Folder.

 # Usage
 ## Scripts